Difference Between CFA vs CFP

 - CFA is considered as one of the most difficult exams in the finance sector.
 Getting a CFA degree is considered the same as doing a post-graduation in the finance and investing sectors.
 Comparatively CFP exam is easy to clear.

-- CFA Institute, US organize CFA examination.
-CFA is a global level designation.
+- CFA Institute, US organizes the CFA examination.
+CFA is a global-level designation.
 It also has offices in Europe and Asia.
 CFP Board, US organizes CFP examination.
 CFP Board is a non-profit organization

 - The duration of the exam for CFA is 6 hrs per level.
-3hrs paper in the morning and remaining 3 hrs in the afternoon.
+3hrs paper in the morning and the remaining 3 hrs in the afternoon.
 Conducted in a single day.
 CFP, on the other hand, is 10 hrs conducted in two days of interval.
-CFP exam consists of 170 multiple choice questions which are conducted in two hrs three sessions.
-According to the CFA institute for every level 300 hrs study is required to clear.
+CFP exam consists of 170 multiple choice questions, which are conducted in two hrs three sessions.
+According to the CFA Institute, for every level, 300 hrs study is required to clear.
 That is 900 of the study to clear the entire three exams.
 To earn CFA designation, you need 2.5-3 years and for CFP 1 year.

 - The passing percentage of the CFA exam is comparatively very low.
-The percentage of people who get cleared varies along with the three levels, around 45 percent is the average.
-CFP, on the other hand, has a passing percentage of around 70 percent.
-For June 2019 the passing percentage is level 1=41 percentage, level2=44 percentage, level 3=56 percentage.
+The percentage of people who get cleared varies along with the three levels; around 45 percent is the average.
+CFP, on the other hand, has a passing percentage of around 70 per cent.
+For June 2019, the passing percentage is level 1=41 percentage, level2=44 percentage, level 3=56 percentage.
 That simply means 50 percent of people who take their exams do not clear in their first attempt.
-For 2018 CFP pass rate was 60 percent.
-If you don’t clear CFP in the first attempt you have a lifetime of five attempts.
-You can retake the exam quickly unlike CFA where you have to wait till June.
+For 2018 CFP pass rate was 60 per cent.
+If you don’t clear CFP on the first attempt, you have a lifetime of five attempts.
+You can retake the exam quickly, unlike CFA, where you have to wait till June.

-- CFA institute charges fees between $1950 to $4140 for all three levels assuming you clear the first time.
+- CFA institute charges fees between $700 to $1,000 for all three levels assuming you clear the first time.
 The fee structure varies in three parts depending upon if you pay early, mediate or late.
 CFA Institute also sends a study material of 4000-5000 pages along with three mocks and practice questions on its official site when you log in.
-Depending upon the registration time early or regular CFP fees structure varies between $750 to $850.
+Depending upon the registration time, early or regular CFP fees structure varies between $825 to $1,025.

-- There is the number of career paths a CFA can take but they are more focused on research and investment analysis fields. titles in future for CFA holders would be maximum(23percent) for portfolio managers, Research analyst (16 percent), Consultant and executive (7 percent each), Risk manager and Financial analyst (6 percent each), Financial advisor and relationship manager (5 percent each).
+- A CFA can take a number of career paths, but they are more focused on research and investment analysis fields. titles in the future for CFA holders would be maximum(23percent) for portfolio managers, Research analyst (16 percent), Consultant and executive (7 percent each), Risk manager and Financial analysts (6 percent each), Financial advisor and relationship manager (5 percent each).
 These no’s are according to a survey conducted.
-For CFP employment could be as a financial manager or risk manager or retirement planner or estate planner.
+For CFP, employment could be as a financial manager or risk manager or retirement planner or estate planner.
 CFP can start their financial planning firm.
 They can work for a retail bank or a brokerage firm.

 CFA vs CFP Comparison Table